Commercial Street, London

-Commercial Street is an arterial road in Tower Hamlets, east London that runs north to south from Shoreditch High Street to Whitechapel High Street through the East End district of Spitalfields.
+Commercial Street is an arterial road in the boroughs of Tower Hamlets and Hackney that runs north to south from Shoreditch High Street to Whitechapel High Street through Spitalfields.
 The road is a section of the A1202 London Inner Ring Road and as such forms part of the boundary of the London congestion charge zone.

-As the name implies, Commercial Street has historically been dominated by industrial and commercial activity, which it maintains to this day.
-It is on the City fringes, and much industry that was seen as too noisome for the City was once exiled to such areas as this.
+As the name implies, Commercial Street has historically been dominated by industrial and commercial activity in East End, which it maintains to this day.
+It is on the City of London fringes, and much industry that was seen as too noisome for the City was once exiled to such areas as this.
 However, since the early 1990s the street has grown increasingly fashionable, while maintaining its busy commercial feel.